EPDM rubber may be very cheap, but from the perspective of quality and longevity, it is one of the least reliable flat roofs.

 If you care about the environmental footprint left by the materials you use in your home improvement endeavors, you would want to stay away from EPDM roofs.

 Rubber is considered one of the least eco-friendly materials in the industry.
 It is manufactured primarily from oil-based byproducts, such as ethylene, propylene and others.
 Thus, it requires heavy energy consumption during the production phase, supports our country’s dependence on oil and increases green house gas emissions.

-Black color EPDM materials (most common and cheapest) are not energy-efficient, because they attract UV radiation from the sun and raise the ambient temperature inside the house.
+Black color membranes (most common and cheapest) are not energy-efficient, because they attract UV radiation from the sun and raise the ambient temperature inside the house.
 This means that you will spend more on your cooling costs during the summer months.
 Poor energy efficiency will be most pronounced in regions with hot, sunny weather, year round.